Landscape Photography Tutorial - Seascape Shooting Tips to Die For

 You’ll want to put your ISO to 100, as this guarantees the sharpest image quality around.
-It’s also imperative that you shoot in RAW as opposed to JPEG since this will permit you more room to fix any exposure problems in post-processing.
+It’s also imperative that you shoot in RAW instead of JPEG since this will permit you more room to fix any exposure problems in post-processing.

 Think twice before you get too fond of using the auto white balance.
-Instead, depend on the daylight setting because it will only improve the warmer colors of either sunset or sunrise.
+Instead, try the daylight setting because it will only improve the warmer colors of either sunset or sunrise.

-Never neglect shutter speed during these shoots since it has a huge influence on how shots with water turn out.
-If you use a faster shutter speed, you’ll present the water with no motion blur because you’ll be “freezing” the action.
-Try to go for a shutter speed of 1/20 second or quicker.
+Never neglect shutter speed during these shoots since it greatly influences how shots with water turn out.
+If you use a faster shutter speed, you’ll capture the water with no motion blur because you’ll be “freezing” the action.
+So try to go for a shutter speed of 1/20 second or quicker.

 Alternately, you can set the shutter speed to one second (or longer) and enjoy the whitish/foggy effect on waves that’s quite attractive in photos.
-Of course, this is all personal preference just the same, so it’s wisest to experiment with differing shutter speeds until you see water shown in a way that you find really attractive.
+But, of course, this is all personal preference, so it’s wisest to experiment with different shutter speeds until you see water shown in a way that you find attractive.

 What Filters to Use

-You use ND filters when you want to lessen the light that comes into contact with the sensor of your camera.
-You use GND filters when a scene’s dynamic range is excessive for the sensor of the camera.
+ND filters are useful when you want to lessen the light that comes into contact with your camera’s sensor.
+You can use GND filters when a scene’s dynamic range is excessive for the camera’s sensor.

 ND filters come in handy if you seek to use a longer shutter speed than the available light would ordinarily permit.
 They come in various strengths, usually around 3-stops, yet they can go all the way to 10-stops.

-GND filters are highly useful during either sunset or sunrise since the sky is a lot brighter as opposed to the foreground.
-They’re clear on one end and darker at the other.
-You should position the dark end over the scene’s brighter part (read: the sky), so that your exposure will be balanced with the brighter part (read: the foreground).
+GND filters are highly useful during either sunset or sunrise since the sky is a lot brighter than the foreground.
+They’re clear on one end and darker on the other.
+You should position the dark end over the scene’s brighter part (i.e., the sky) so that your exposure will be balanced with the brighter part (i.e., the foreground).